san3ncrypt3d/jekyll-now/Services.md

 permalink: /Services/
 ---

-As part of our consultation, we have done security assessments in industries such as Finance, Health care, Retail and Technology.
+As part of our consultation, we have done security assessments in industries such as Finance, Health Care, Retail and Technology.

 **Services**: